 In conjunction with the 2016 U.S. ban, the government of Canada simultaneously banned new drilling in Canadian Arctic waters and in August 2019, issued an order prohibiting oil and gas activities under existing leases in the Canadian Arctic offshore.
-The Canadian government imposed a five-year moratorium on its 2016 ban of new Canadian Arctic drilling, and based on its research and findings, these restrictions may be lifted.
+The Canadian government imposed a five-year moratorium on its 2016 ban of new Canadian Arctic drilling.
 Operations in less developed countries can be subject to legal systems that are not as mature or predictable as those in more developed countries, which can lead to greater uncertainty in legal matters and proceedings.
-Implementation of new environmental laws or regulations that may apply to ultra-deepwater drilling units may subject us to increased costs or limit the operational capabilities of our drilling units and could materially and adversely affect our operations and financial condition.
+Implementation of new environmental laws or regulations that may apply to ultra-deepwater drilling rigs may subject us to increased costs or limit the operational capabilities of our drilling rigs and could materially and adversely affect our operations and financial condition.